Doctor of Musical Arts (DMA) in Music Education

 Music education majors develop proficiency in appropriate research methodologies in lieu of foreign languages.

 In any semester, after all required courses have been completed and there are no incomplete grades outstanding, students may undertake the doctoral qualifying examinations, which consist of two written examinations, one in music theory and one in music history.
 Either or both of these examinations may be taken in a given semester.
-The student has three opportunities each to pass the examinations in music theory and music history.
-Further details on the qualifying examinations are available in the School of Music Graduate Handbook.

 Music Education Examination (major field)